-As back pain may increase as people grow older, some of the symptoms that people experience can be much more severe than others.
+Back pain may increase as people grow older and some of the symptoms that people experience can be much more severe than others.

-One problem in specific is normally associated with a herniated disc at L51- S1.
-Fortunately, at the onset of these types of back problems, there are some things that you can do.
+A herniated disc at L5- S1 is one such problem.
+Fortunately, at the onset of these types of back problems, there are steps that can be taken.

-With that being said, here are some very useful recommendations for speeding up the healing process.
+With that being said, here are some very useful recommendations to speed up the healing process.

 Avoid the Common Causes

-After the cause has been identified, one of the steps in the healing process is to get the appropriate amount of rest.
-It is important to note, however, that the period of rest should range up to no more than two days, especially since longer periods have not been shown to speed up the recovery process.
+After the source of pain has been identified, one of the steps in the healing process is to get an appropriate amount of rest.
+The recommendation is up to two days of rest because anything longer than that has not shown to speed up the recovery process.

-In addition to getting the proper amount of bed rest, another part of the healing and recovery process may entail taking non-steroidal anti-inflammatory drugs to assist with the healing and alleviating the pain.
+In addition to getting the proper amount of rest, another part of the healing and recovery process may entail taking non-steroidal anti-inflammatory drugs to assist with healing and alleviating pain.

 Perform Healing Exercises

-Another big part of the healing process is performing the best kinds of exercises for this section of the back.
-Therefore, before an individual starts any type of regular regimen to treat a herniated disc, it is important that they know how to distinguish which exercises work from those that may cause further irritation to the area.
+Another big part of the healing process is exercise, specifically exercises designed for this area of the back.
+Before an individual starts any type of regular regimen to treat a herniated disc, it is important that they know how to distinguish which exercises are beneficial from those that may cause further disruption to the area.

-#1 – Perform Exercises that Stretches and Flexes the Back
+#1 – Perform Exercises that Stretch and Flex the Back

-Stretching exercises are easy to do for most people to do, especially because they can be done by simply standing up and then leaning backward.
+Stretching exercises are easy for most people, especially because they can be done by simply standing up and leaning backward.

 Flex and Extensions

 Flex and Extension exercises can also be easily be performed.
-These are typically started and completed by the individual standing up, and then bending forward slowly.
-This movement will simulate the movements of bending forward and touching your toes.
+These are typically started and completed while the individual is standing up, and then bending forward slowly.

-#2 – Core Stabilization Exercises for Herniated Disc
+#2 – Core Stabilization Exercises for a Herniated Disc

-Core stabilization exercises is also a significant part of the healing process.
+Core stabilization exercises are also a significant part of the healing process.
 These exercises are designed to help with strengthening the abdominals and the lower back muscles.

 For example, to perform these kinds of exercises, people will learn all about weight resistance training.
-It is also important to note that the basic sit-up exercises can also help with treating this type of disc herniation back problem.
+It is also important to note that a basic sit-up can also help with treating this type of disc herniation back problem.

-When you are dealing with a moderate disc herniation at L5-S1 back pain problem, there are some things that you can do to facilitate the healing process.
+When you are dealing with a moderate disc herniation at L5-S1, there are some things that you can do to facilitate the healing process.
 Most people may start their treatment by identifying the source of their problem and then eliminating it from their daily routines.

 Once the actual problem or problems have been identified, there are a few other things that can be done to speed up the recovery process.
-Many of which includes getting the proper amount of bed rest, adding in non-steroidal drugs (if needed), and performing the right types of healing exercises.
+Some of which includes getting the proper amount of rest, adding in non-steroidal drugs (if needed), and performing the right types of healing exercises.